kartgoel/HydraDocumentation/docs/assignTrainWeights.rst

 -----------------

 This method assigns training weights to specific plots in the database which are used to train and test models.
-The board information is retreived from the file and split into training and testing sets.
+The board information is retrieved from the file and split into training and testing sets.
 The ``TrainingWeight`` column in the database will be updated with the calculated training weights.

 .. code-block:: python